Utah Deaf History and Culture

 Did You Know?

 Sports have long been a big part of the Deaf community.
 Deaf children enjoyed competing in sports with fellow Deaf students while attending schools for the deaf around the country, including the Utah School for the Deaf.
 As a result, USD graduates in the local Deaf community wanted mainstreamed students to have the same opportunities at the Utah Community Center for the Deaf (later renamed the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing).
 Norman Williams, a 1962 alumnus of the Utah School for the Deaf, visited numerous gyms to prepare for the architect's sketch of the proposed building plans.
 He couldn't find one that he liked, much to his dismay.
-Finally, Norman paid a visit to the Idaho School for the Deaf, which boasted a brand new full-size basketball court with bleachers.
+Finally, Norman visited the Idaho School for the Deaf, boasting a new full-size basketball court with bleachers.
 He was impressed with the size of that gym and recommended that the center follow suit.
 As a result, the gym was built to accommodate a basketball court with movable bleachers (Kenneth L. Kinner, personal communication, 2008; Norman Williams, personal communication, May 8, 2012).
 They aimed to make sports available to sports fans who would not have equal access to a public school athletics program.

 The Rebirth of the Western States Basketball Classic